secretstartups/handbook/product/product-analysis/experimentation/index.html.md

 sometimes called the significance level.
   * The industry standard is α = 0.05, which is the value we use for true RCTs but not necessarily for pseudo-RCTs.
-  * This value is set _before_ an experiment starts.
+  * This value is set _before_ an experiment starts to prevent bias from sneaking into the interpretation of results.
 * **p-value:** The probability that the observed results are due to random chance, _assuming the null hypothesis is true_.
   * Ex: p=0.03 means that there is a 3% chance that the results you are seeing are due to chance.